 Biogas is defined as the converted the organic material into a gas in anaerobic digestion (AD).
-With small quantities, biogas is a mixture of methane and carbon dioxide of other gases such as hydrogen sulfide.
-Gases are produced by converted the biomass in an anaerobic environment by bacteria with an energy of about 20-40% of the lower heating value of the feedstock.
-The AD is widely used and proven for the treating high moisture content organic wastes such as 80-90% moisture.
-This process also called the "fermentation" but usually called the "digestion" (PIECH 117).
+With small quantities, biogas is a mixture of carbon dioxide and methane of other gases such as hydrogen sulfide.
+Gases are produced by transforming the biomass in an anaerobic environment by bacteria with an energy of about 20-40% of the lesser heating value of the feedstock.
+The AD is extensively used and proven for treating high moistness content organic litters such as 80-90% moisture.
+This process is also called the "fermentation" but usually called the "digestion" (PIECH 117).